d71chang/-stat133-hws-fall17/post02/post02-deborah-chang.md

 Introduction
 ------------

 The ability of R to generate data analyses by utilizing the seemingly endless possibilities of functions and packages have helped users have less tedious work.
-R is defined as a staistical language and hence must contain the most common tests and distributions.
+R is defined as a statistical language and hence must contain the most common tests and distributions.
 In elementary school, you may have learned the general summary statistics such as mean, median, and mode.
 Later, more complex summaries such as standard deviation, linear regression, and correlation may arise.
 After we transition into different distributions and probabilities.
 You may have seen a table of a bunch of numeric values towards the end of your statistics or math textbooks; this is the normal table.
 A particularly famous distribution that you may have heard of is the normal distribution, which we will cover in this post.
 This distribution has many applications, including its common use in course grading.
 Below is an example of a normal curve:

 ![](https://www.intmath.com/counting-probability/svg/svgphp-normal-probability-distribution-14-s1.svg)